 Gile ([1995] 2009) proposed the so-called efforts models of interpreting, postulating that interpreting requires effort and that the available resources for this effort are limited.
 Hence, the different postulated efforts have to compete for available processing capacity, and problems in one of them may affect processing in another.
 In contrast, Seeber's (2011, 2013) recently proposed model of cognitive load in simultaneous interpreting, based upon general research into cognitive processes, assumes that the different processes need not necessarily compete for the same capacity, since parallel processing can be assumed.
-Timarova (2012) investigates the functions of working memory and performance in simultaneous interpreting is predominantly related to the central executive functions and that different sub-processes in simultaneous interpreting are predicted by different working memory functions (2012: 119).
+Timarova (2012) investigates the functions of working memory and performance in simultaneous interpreting in professional conference interpreters, and concludes that simultaneous interpreting is predominantly related to the central executive functions and that different sub-processes in simultaneous interpreting are predicted by different working memory functions (2012: 119).
 There is, thus, not a clear one-to-one correlation of specific working memory functions and specific sub-processes in simultaneous interpreting.